stavrmaria/scheduling-algorithms/README.md

 Implementation of scheduling algorithms in operating systems in C.

 ## Preemptive Scheduling
-In Preemptive Scheduling, the tasks are mostly assigned with their priorities.
-Sometimes it is important to run a task with a higher priority before another lower priority task, even if the lower priority task is still running.
-The lower priority task holds for some time and resumes when the higher priority task finishes its execution.
+Preemptive Scheduling involves assigning tasks with their respective priorities.
+In certain cases, it becomes crucial to execute a task of higher priority before a lower priority task, even if the lower priority task is currently in progress.
+The lower priority task temporarily pauses its execution and resumes once the higher priority task completes.
+Non-Preemptive Scheduling

 ## Non-Preemptive Scheduling
-In this type of scheduling method, the CPU has been allocated to a specific process.
-The process that keeps the CPU busy will release the CPU either by switching context or terminating.
-It is the only method that can be used for various hardware platforms.
-That’s because it doesn’t need special hardware (for example, a timer) like preemptive scheduling.
+In Non-Preemptive Scheduling, the CPU is dedicated to a specific process.
+The process that occupies the CPU will release it either by switching contexts or terminating.
+This scheduling method is versatile and can be used on various hardware platforms without requiring special hardware, such as a timer, as is the case with preemptive scheduling.

 ## Scheduling Terminologies
 - Burst Time/Execution Time: It is a time required by the process to complete execution.
 It is also called running time.